• Skip to primary navigation

 Description

-These homemade red velvet cupcakes are made with cooked beets and cassava flour.
+These healthy red velvet cupcakes are made with cooked beets and cassava flour.
 They are gluten free, grain free, dairy free and nut free - perfect for a healthy paleo dessert.

 Ingredients